byfranke/PastebinSearch/obsolete/README.md

 ---

-**🎯 Pro Tip**: Start with interactive mode (`python pastebinsearch.py`) to familiarize yourself with all the new features!
+**Pro Tip**: Start with interactive mode (`python pastebinsearch.py`) to familiarize yourself with all the new features!

-**⚠️ Remember**: Always use this tool responsibly and ethically for security research only.
+**Remember**: Always use this tool responsibly and ethically for security research only.